 Roasted Butternut Squash Soup with Coconut Milk

-Enjoy a big bowl of roasted butternut squash soup that is made with coconut milk and other Whole 30, vegan, and Paleo-friendly ingredients.
-It makes a wonderful main dish, appetizer, or side dish recipe.
+Enjoy a big bowl of roasted butternut squash soup that is made with coconut milk and other Whole 30, vegan, dairy-free, and Paleo-friendly ingredients.

 - 1 large butternut squash cut in half, seeds removed

 - ¾ cup sweet onion finely chopped

 - 3 cloves garlic crushed

 - Pinch cayenne pepper

 - 15 oz. coconut milk* canned, full-fat or lite

 - Cilantro optional